josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 The role of the LLC Board will be to ensure that the strategy and conduct of LLC is consistent with the IETF's needs -- both its concrete needs and its needs for transparency and accountability.
 The board is not intended to directly define the IETF's needs; to the extent that is required, the IETF community should document its needs in consensus-based RFCs (e.g., as the community is aiming to do in {{?I-D.ietf-mtgvenue-iaoc-venue-selection-process}}) and provide more detailed input via consultations with the LLC Board (such as takes place on email discussion lists or at IETF meetings).

-The description below outlines the composition of the LLC Board, selection of trustees, and related details.
+The description below outlines the composition of the LLC Board, selection of LLC Board members, and related details.

 ## Board Composition